Rumor says cold calling is dead, and prospects are fed up with it.

-Considering the current situation of 2020, where companies have adjusted to the remote team culture and now we have seen high success where teams have started cold calling.
-But wait, before we jump into the core of the cold calling lets us understand its definition.
+Considering the current situation in 2022, where companies have adjusted to the remote team culture, and now we have seen high success where teams have started cold calling.

 What is Cold Calling?

-Cold calling refers to the activity, where the sales reps reach out to the potential customers for selling their solution through multiple channels like telephone or person.
-But the challenge here is that the reps have no idea if the person will make the purchase or not.
+Cold calling refers to the activity where the sales reps reach out to the potential customers for selling their solution through multiple channels like telephone or person.
+But the challenge here is that the representatives have no idea if the person will decide on the call or simply hang up.

-Now we will look at 13 tips and tricks that you can use in your cold calling.
+We will look at eight tips and tricks that you can use in your cold calling.

 1. Make A Solid Pitch

 You don’t want to get into the ring unprepared.
-Especially when you are new into sales.
-During the initial calls, it is obvious that you are going to sweat since.
+Especially when you are new to sales.
+During the initial calls, it is evident that you will sweat.

 When you are nervous, you tend to fumble a lot.
-If this happens you might forget some important points.
+If this happens, you might forget some crucial points.
 The other person may not understand and will be unable to decipher your message.

 But you don’t want your prospects to see this.
 Because if the person on the other end knows that you are nervous, they will ask you to cut down on the pricing or might not even consider buying from you.

 Monday mornings are the worsts.
-There are thin chances that the other person will talk to you.
+There are slim chances that the other person will talk to you.

-You have just returned from the amazing weekend that you had.
+You have just returned from a fantastic weekend.
 You have tons of emails and missed calls to check.
 What are the chances that you will talk to anyone on the call on this busy day?

 So when to call?

-Try reaching out on Wednesday and Thursday.
-You can consider these two options: Either early in the morning or later in the day.
+- Try reaching out on Wednesdays and Thursdays.
+You can consider these two options–early in the morning or later in the day.
 If you’re an early bird, try calling at 6:45 and 9 in the morning.
-Most of the people are commuting in metros, cabs etc and have their phone close by.

-Also, you can consider afternoon time slots.
+- Also, you can consider afternoon time slots.
 Between 3 PM- 6 PM can be idle time.
-People are done with their lunch and have returned to the desks.
+People are done with their lunch and have returned to their desks.
 They will first check their emails and then start their work.
-Use this time to connect with them but make sure that you do not stretch the discussion beyond 5 PM because people leave the office at this time.
+Use this time to connect with them but make sure that you do not stretch the discussion beyond 5 PM because people leave the office.

 3. Set The Right Tone

-Even if you say all the right words, but your tone is wrong, then you are not going to make that sale.
-Steli Efti the CEO of Close.io says that according to research, your tone can determine the success of your cold call at a staggering rate of 93 percent.
+Even if you say all the right words, but your tone is wrong, you are not going to make that sale.
+Steli Efti, the CEO of Close.io, says that according to research, your tone can determine the success of your cold call at a staggering rate of 93 percent.

-It is understandable that cold calling is not easy and you cannot be enthu all the time.
+Understandably, cold calling is not easy, and you cannot be enthusiastic all the time.
 But there is no room for aggression at any point of the cold call.
-You have to maintain your tone even if things are turning sour.
+You have to maintain your tone even if things are turning south.

 4. Leave Voicemails